gx0r/connect-session-knex/Readme.md

 If the table does not exist in the schema, this module will attempt to create it.

-If a knex instance is not provided, this module will attempt to create a sqlite3 databased with a file named 'connect-session-knex.sqlite' in the working directory of the process.
+If a knex instance is not provided, this module will attempt to create a sqlite3 database, with a file named 'connect-session-knex.sqlite', in the working directory of the process.

 This module does not create any indexes.
 You should create an index on the 'expired' column to make the session clearing efficient.